AnkitShukla-arch/RDBMS/README.md

 ---

-4.Object Oriented Database MOdel: Data is stored as objects, not tables
+4.Object Oriented Database Model: Data is stored as objects, not tables
                                   These databses are designed to handle complex data structures such as
 FEATURES-: Objects
            Classes